nabeelraza-7/nabeelraza-7/README.md

 - 🔭 I’m currently working on Hospital Management System
 - 🌱 I’m currently learning Web Development and Application software development
+- ✨ I'm a sophomore studying Computer Engineering at UET Lahore 💘
+- 📫 How to reach me:
 <!--
 **nabeelraza-7/nabeelraza-7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.